It’s not the fancy words that give words power, it is the heart behind the words.

-I hope you find my writing sincere and authentic, and that above all else you see parts of you in the stories told.
+I hope you find all writings sincere and authentic, and that above all else you see parts of you in the stories told.

 I’m Cece Harbor, a writer at heart and geek by accident.
 I started this blog in 2010 because quite honestly I was tired of talking about my passion.
 I started out in journalism and somewhere along the way landed in information technology management (see?! accidental geek).
-While I love my profession, I’d like to get back to my roots.
+While I like my profession, I’d love to get back to my roots.

 I have stories to share.
 Stories that I believe will resonate with you.

 Thank you for being here and a part of my writing project without boundaries.

 If you’re new to my site, you might want start with my most popular posts.
 Here are my top five and I welcome your thoughts:

 - Unlearning Fear and Foolishness